 Winsor Hill Signal Box will be abolished and all signals and points worked therefrom will be put out of use, the latter being clipped and padlocked in the normal position.
 The block section will then be between Masbury and Shepton Mallet (Charlton Road)."

-Thanks to Steve Erlicher and Peter Kay for material from the Public Records Office, to Mike Arlett for additional archive material, and Peter Russell.
+Thanks to Steve Ehrlicher and Peter Kay for material from the National Archives, to Mike Arlett for additional archive material, and Peter Russell.

 Downside Siding GF photograph from Norman Lockett Archive © David Lockett, Winsor Hill photographs courtesy Keith Barrett collection.